Sloop-of-war: World War II

 During World War II, 37 ships of the were built for convoy escort duties.
 However, the warship-standards construction, propulsion and sophisticated armaments of the sloop of that time shared bottlenecks with destroyers and did not lend themselves to mass production on commercial shipyards, thus the sloop was supplanted by the corvette, and later the frigate, as the primary escort vessel of the Royal Navy.
 Built to mercantile standards and with (initially) simple armaments, these vessels, notably the and classes, were produced in large numbers for the Battle of the Atlantic.
 In 1948 the Royal Navy reclassified its remaining sloops and corvettes as frigates, even though the term sloop had been officially defunct for nine years.

-2010s
+Uncrewed Systems

-The Royal Navy has proposed a concept, known as the "Future Black Swan-class Sloop-of-war", as an alternative to the Global Corvette of the Global Combat Ship programme.
+In the 2010s, the Royal Navy proposed a concept, known as the "Future Black Swan-class Sloop-of-war", as an alternative to the Global Corvette of the Global Combat Ship programme.
+The project did not, however, advance.

+The British Government's 2026 Defence Investment Plan (DIP) proposes the introduction of a series of autonomous vessels for the Royal Navy including the Type 92 "Uncrewed sense platform".
+The USV was envisaged as functioning as a Sloop "to hunt enemy submarines across the North Atlantic, supporting our new frigates".
+The numbers of vessels, and the timing of their introduction into service, had yet to be announced.